HackYourFuture/JavaScript2/Week3/MAKEME.md

 She would like it very much if you would build a sandwich machine for her, but wrap it in a closure so as to keep everything neat.

 1. Create a self executing function
-2. Within the closure, create three little functions to add the bread, spread the soya margarine and add the jam.
+2. Within the closure, create three little functions to add the bread, spread the butter and add the jam.
 These little methods should use console.log to write a string representing their action to the DOM, e.g. "Now spreading the jam!"
 3. Assign makeSandwich to the global window object, thus smuggling it out of the closure.
 4. Call makeSandwich from outside the closure